Hector Molina, WalletHub Analyst

 @hectormolina

-Keep in mind that there is a long list of travel purchases that will always count toward the $300 travel credit.
-Those include airfare, hotel bookings, cruises, taxi and bus fares, tolls, parking garage fees and more.
+It is worth noting that there is a long list of travel purchases that will always count toward the Chase Sapphire Reserve $300 travel credit.
+Those include airfare, hotel bookings, cruises, taxi and bus fares, tolls, parking garage fees, and more.

 People also ask